How to Become a Regulatory Affairs Specialist

 Working professionals with three to five years of regulatory experience are eligible to take the regulatory affairs certification exam through RAPS—the only credential for regulatory affairs specialists in the healthcare product industry.
 Intended for professionals employed in regulatory agencies, consultancies, industry, and other settings involved with the regulation of healthcare products, this certification tests expertise in two sectors: medical devices and pharmaceuticals.

-Candidates may choose whether to take the RAC Devices exam or the RAC Drugs exam.
-All candidates passing this RAC exam will be equally recognized by the RAC program and will be eligible to put ‘RAC’ after their name.
+Candidates may choose to take the RAC Devices exam or the RAC Drugs exam.
+The RAC program will recognize all candidates passing this exam equally and will make them eligible to put ‘RAC’ after their name.

 Accreditation Council for Medical Affairs